 Is it possible to have eyelid surgery awake and in an outpatient setting?

 Absolutely.
-Eyelid surgery procedures are typically very comfortable and can easily be performed under local anesthesia.
+Beverly Hills eyelid surgery procedures are typically very comfortable and can easily be performed under local anesthesia.
 Dr. Steinsapir’s private practice facility features a dedicated procedure suite that is utilized for this exact purpose.

 I am thinking about having eyelid surgery but am very nervous—can my procedure be performed under general anesthesia?